Frequently Asked Questions

 We also want to encourage users to “pay it forward” and contribute to the community with their time and talents – such as helping others by sharing knowledge and mentoring, helping to plan and execute events, helping in maintenance of the space, or helping with others’ projects.

-Who owns what is developed in the UW Bothell Makerspace?
+Who owns what is developed in the UW Bothell Collaboratory?

-The Makerspace is intended as a community innovation space.
+The Collaboratory is intended as a community innovation space.
 Use of this space does not create any intellectual property obligations for the user.
 In other words, no new “strings” are added by use of the facility.
-See the Makerspace User Agreement for more details.
+See the Collaboratory User Agreement for more details.

 Are there other shops on campus?